ziolko/tunnel/README.md

 ## Setting up the tunneling server

-You need to follow these steps only once.
-I highly discourage you from running other services on the tunneling server.
+You need to follow these steps only once and they should take no more than 20min.

 1. Create a Linux instance with HTTP and HTTPS traffic allowed
 2. [Install Caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian)